jlambert360/dolphin/Readme.md

+# Brawlback Dolphin Fork

+Building this fork is the same as building mainline dolphin.
+See below for instructions.

+NOTE:
+The rollback code here is *heavily* based on the code from Project Slippi.
+I am currently doing this because a lot of the logic is relevant here.
+Make sure to ask the Slippi team about their thoughts on the state of this codebase.
+I would totally understand if they are uncomfortable with it, so Slippi team, if you are reading this and are not happy with this, *please* let me know!
+I would be happy to do some refactoring if need be.

 # Dolphin - A GameCube and Wii Emulator

 [Homepage](https://dolphin-emu.org/) | [Project Site](https://github.com/dolphin-emu/dolphin) | [Buildbot](https://dolphin.ci) | [Forums](https://forums.dolphin-emu.org/) | [Wiki](https://wiki.dolphin-emu.org/) | [Issue Tracker](https://bugs.dolphin-emu.org/projects/emulator/issues) | [Coding Style](https://github.com/dolphin-emu/dolphin/blob/master/Contributing.md) | [Transifex Page](https://www.transifex.com/projects/p/dolphin-emu/)